genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |URL_import|

-**Use previous uploads** option allows you to avoid uploading the data a second time.
+The **Use previous uploads** option allows you to avoid uploading the data a second time.

 Files are uploaded in multiple streams to increase upload speed.
 Uploading from URLs is done in the background.
-This means that even while these files are being uploaded, you can describe their metadata and use them in pipelines.
+This means that even while these files are being uploaded, you can edit their metadata and use them in pipelines.

 |uploading_step|